pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 ### Semantics or layout?

-There's a moving goalpost or gaslighting issue that I've encountered multiple times: should assistive technologies (AT) provide information about layout or semantics when it comes to print equation layout?
+There's a moving goalpost (or perhaps gaslighting) issue that I've encountered many times: should assistive technologies (AT) provide information about layout or semantics when it comes to print equation layout?

 A common stance in the general accessibility community is: it's not